 Earthquakes and volcanoes are signs that magma is near the surface.
-When magma reaches the surface it is called lava.
-Most of the geothermal energy in the United States is found on the West Coast and in Hawaii.
+The lava from volcanoes is magma that has reached the surface of the Earth.
+Most of the geothermal energy in the United States is found in the western states and in Hawaii.